Chart Color Schemes

 Golden Beach displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-Golden Beach's dwelling structure, as per the latest Census, consisted of 56.6% houses and 43.4% other dwellings (semi-detached, apartments, 'other' dwellings).
-This contrasts with Non-Metro Qld's 76.4% houses and 23.6% other dwellings.
-Home ownership in Golden Beach stood at 48.3%, with mortgaged dwellings at 19.4% and rented ones at 32.3%.
-The median monthly mortgage repayment was $1,907, higher than Non-Metro Qld's average of $1,655.
-The median weekly rent in Golden Beach was $400, compared to Non-Metro Qld's $345.
-Nationally, Golden Beach's mortgage repayments exceeded the Australian average of $1,863, while rents were higher than the national figure of $375.
+Dwelling structure in Golden Beach, as evaluated at the latest Census, comprised 56.6% houses and 43.4% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Regional Qld's 76.4% houses and 23.6% other dwellings.
+Home ownership in Golden Beach was at 48.3%, with the remainder of dwellings either mortgaged (19.4%) or rented (32.3%).
+The median monthly mortgage repayment was $1,907, above Regional Qld's average of $1,655.
+Median weekly rent in Golden Beach was recorded at $400, compared to Regional Qld's $345.
+Nationally, Golden Beach's mortgage repayments were higher than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing